kevinburke/telapi-python/docs/usage/validation.rst

 * the requested URL
 * the X-Telapi-Signature header value

-Get your Auth Token from the `Telapi User Dashboard <https://www.telapi.com/user/account>`_.
+Get your Auth Token from the `Telapi User Dashboard <https://www.telapi_helper.com/user/account>`_.

 Obtaining the other three pieces of information depends on the framework of your choosing.
 I will assume that you have the POST data as a dictionary and the url and X-Telapi-Signature as strings.

-The below example will print out a confirmation message if the request is actually from Telapi.com
+The below example will print out a confirmation message if the request is actually from telapi_helper.com

 .. code-block:: python

-    from telapi.util import RequestValidator
+    from telapi_helper.util import RequestValidator

     AUTH_TOKEN = 'YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY'